edyuan/CS20-Style-Transfer-and-Seq2Seq-chatbot/Style Transfer/readme.md

 ## Neural Style Transfer:
-This code is an implementation of the style transfer algorithm from - 'A Neural Algorithm of Artistic Style' (Gatys et al., 2016).
+This code is an implementation of the style transfer algorithm from - *A Neural Algorithm of Artistic Style* (Gatys et al., 2016).
+It is based on an implementation originally from Chip Huyen (chiphuyen@cs.stanford.edu).

 In short, the algorithm works by setting the Gram matrices of the input and style images at specific layers in a Deep Neural Network to be the same.
 The algorithm also aims to perserve the contents of the original image via an L1 loss also at specific layers in the Deep Neural Network.
 The Deep Neural Network used here is a pre-trained VGG-Network [1].